5 Easiest States to Establish Residency In

 Comparative advantages

-Unlike Florida, you do not need a residential address to get a license or to register a vehicle; instead, you can use a personal mailbox address for all of these purposes.
-These features collectively make it a highly appealing option for the digital nomad community.
+Unlike Florida, you do not need a residential address to get a driver’s license or register a vehicle; instead, you can use a personal mailbox address for all these purposes.

 Downsides